Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 ```

 Creates a new package of the given name, and returns a meta-package object instance to represent it.

-It remains an open question on what the behaviour should be if asked to add a package that already exists.
-See below.

 #### `list_packages`